-Partnerships for Opportunity and Workforce and Economic Revitalization in Coal-Affected Appalachia
+Partnerships for Opportunity and Workforce and Economic Revitalization in Coal-Affected Appalachia (POWER)

 Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) is a federally funded program of the Appalachian Regional Commission that provides funding for workforce and economic revitalization activities in communities and regions that have been affected by job losses in coal mining, coal power plant operations, and coal-related supply chain industries.

 - Will produce multiple economic development outcomes, such as promoting regional economic growth and diversification, new job creation, and re-employment opportunities for displaced coal-economy workers

 - Are specifically identified under state, local, and/or regional economic development plans

 - Have been collaboratively designed by diverse state, local, and regional stakeholders

 Priority areas include:

 - Building a competitive workforce, including strengthening the healthcare sector, and working to improve health conditions that affect economic vitality